Emerging Digital Technologies

 The fourteen emerging technologies mentioned in the table below titled ‘Categories’ were arranged in a ‘Digital Matrix’ of paired technologies.
 This outlines how any two technologies mutually potentiate each other.
-We have 105 such paired options.
+We have 105 such paired options under ‘Categories’ below, as links which can be accessed.
 Based on this, a detailed discussion on each pair is given.
 One can pick any of these technologies and pair it with any other to see the combined force of the merged entity.

 Emerging technologies not only accelerate performance, but provide highly efficient, resource-saving solutions that will help to manage and evolve business.
 Disruptive technologies can be even more useful when they are combined.

 As businesses become digitized and automated, the demand for new tech talent will grow across all sectors.
 The estimated demand in 2020 was 4.4 lakh for new-age tech professionals, while the supply was projected to be 2.4 lakh, according to TeamLease Services.
 IT firms are witnessing a 30% growth in digital deals, 80% jump in cloud spending, and 15% rise in customer experience spending since the Covid outbreak, says Nasscom.

 This study is intended to help overcome the feeling of rapid redundancy currently nagging the IT populace.
 It can open new vistas by diffusing digital technology to gain collateral benefits, and additionally embark on a higher orbit of technological advantages.
 It will enable practicing managers to discover previously hidden or uncharted business opportunities.
 Millennials, will be helped to be technologically relevant and commercially acceptable.
 For management students, it offers a pre-familiarization to the concomitant use of these 14 digital technologies.
 For teachers, this can serve as a useful guide to initiate discussions and encourage participants to undertake further research.
 The aim is to fill the existing gap in ways and means to combine a host of technologies.
 It enables one to look beyond the narrow ‘line of sight’ and exploit multifarious advantages resulting from a ‘wide-angle’ approach.

 |Algorithm||Machine Learning||Cloud||Edge||Artificial Intelligence|